Ghost came across this interesting figure on Cell Science and would like to take this opportunity to talk about tumor microenvironment.

 Macrophage type 2 (M2), commonly known as TAM, are activated by IL-4, IL-10, or IL-13.
 They produce immunosuppressive cytokines like IL-10, TGF-β and PGE2.
 Ability of M2 to present neoantigen is decreased as well as stimulation of the anti-tumour functions of T cells and NK cells.
 Also M2 is not able to lyse tumour cells.

 Note that although M1 and M2 can interconvert, the M1 / M2 ratio is rarely reverse due to their ability of reinforcing their own phenotype.

-In general Th1 and M1 collaborate to stimilate immune activity while Th2 and M2 together suppress immune activity as depicted in figure below.
+In general, Th1 and M1 collaborate to stimulate immune activity while Th2 and M2 together suppress immune activity as depicted in figure below.

 Fibroblast and TAF